 Once you have done that, your list is now ready to have contacts added to it.
 From this page, you can connect the list to a signup form, or you can upload contacts directly.

-At Email Experts, we recommend you have only 3 lists:
+We recommend you have only 3 lists:

 So, lists are buckets where you can add subscribers.
 Subscribers are added when they subscribe and are removed when they unsubscribe.